On Higher-Order Probabilistic Subrecursion: Countable Probabilistic Choice

 \section{Countable Probabilistic Choice}

-\subsection{Multistep semantics}
+\subsection{Multistep Semantics}

-We have seen that none of Theorems~\ref{thm:BSSred}, \ref{thm:BSS-ASN} and~\ref{thm:BSS-PASN}, about the multistep semantics, hold anymore for the $\SystFix$.
-Indeed Theorem~\ref{thm:BSSred}, which is a premise to the two others, is broken by the term $\fixran\langle\0,\S\rangle$ that will never $\Rta$-reduce to a value distribution.

-The fragment $\SystRand$ is more interesting as both Theorem~\ref{thm:BSSred} and Theorem~\ref{thm:BSS-ASN} hold.
-However, as we have seen in Theorem~\ref{thm:cePASN}, the positive almost sure normalization (and Theorem~\ref{thm:BSS-PASN}) does not hold.
+We have seen that none of Theorem~\ref{thm:BSSred}, Theorem~\ref{thm:BSS-ASN} and Corollay~\ref{thm:BSS-PASN} hold in $\SystFix$.
+Indeed Theorem~\ref{thm:BSSred}, which is a prologue to the other two, does not hold on terms like, e.g., $\fixran\langle\0,\S\rangle$ that will never $\Rta$-reduce to a value distribution.
+The fragment $\SystRand$ is more interesting, as both Theorem~\ref{thm:BSSred} and Theorem~\ref{thm:BSS-ASN} hold.
+However, as we have seen in Theorem~\ref{thm:cePASN}, positive almost sure normalization (and Theorem~\ref{thm:BSS-PASN}) do not hold.
 This is because we are manipulating infinitely supported distributions (due to the reduction rule of $\rand$).